2i2c-org/infrastructure/docs/topic/billing/chargeable-resources.md

 so it's important to have a good mental model of how network costs work when thinking about cloud costs.

-While the overall topic of network costs in the cloud is complex, thankfully we can get away with a simplified model when operating just JupyterHubs.
+While the overall topic of network costs in the cloud is complex, if we are only concerned with operating JupyterHubs, we can get away with a simplified model.

 ### Network Boundaries